hall757/homeassistant-addons/aerohive-tracker/DOCS.md

 - Easy deployment as a homeassistant add-on.
 - All configuration is done within the config page of the add-on.
-- Persistant connections that allows multiple access point to be queried quickly.
-I see almost no difference in performance between one access point or 10 access points.
+- Threaded operation that allows multiple access point to be queried while keeping the ssh session open.
+This should scale well.
+I see no difference in performance between one access point or 10 access points.
 - Posts status and homeassistant discovery records to mqtt broker.
 - Tracks clients by wireless connecton, not MAC address.
 Wired devices will never be reported.
 - Set regular expression exclusions based on IP, MAC, or hostname of wireless devices.